scottfr/SystemsBook/Contents/Contents.md

-# Beyond Connecting the Dots: Mastering the hidden connections in everything that matters - Table of Contents v3 - 13.05.23 #
+# Beyond Connecting the Dots: Mastering the hidden connections in everything that matters - Table of Contents v4 - 13.05.30 #

 An interactive book intended to enable one to develop a useful understanding of the world around them and their interaction with it.
 The vehicle for developing that understanding is modeling and simulation, hence the "Mastering the hidden connections in everything that matters."
 The following represents the current set of thoughts on the structure and content of the book.

 This page now serves as the working Table of Contents and is used to surface content for **Sponsor** review along with the links to the various discussions where comments are to be shared.
 I finally realized that maintaining two files made little or no sense.
 Bookmarking this URL might be a good idea.

-Subscribing to the [Project Notes from Gene & Scott](http://linkd.in/16kqXAy) thread in the [Sponsors Subgroup](http://www.linkedin.com/groups?gid=4894041) is strongly encouraged as this will be the best place to get updates as to changes and updates.

 Content that you access for review with many instances of Insight Maker models is likely to take a while to load.
 Please be patient.